-Opal and gem mines with fewer than 11 workers (small mines) are currently exempt from the requirement to have a safety and health management system.
-To reduce the high percentage of fatalities and to improve the safety and health in small mines, the Bill removes the current exemption provided in the MQSHA requiring all mines to have a safety and health management system regardless of their size.
+Opal or gem mines with fewer than 11 workers (small mines) are currently exempt from the requirement to have a SHMS.
+To reduce fatalities and to improve the safety and health in small mines, the Bill removes the current exemption provided in the MQSHA for opal or gem mines with 5 to 10 workers.
+The current exemption remains for opal or gem mines with 4 or fewer workers.
+The Mines Inspectorate will instead continue to provide education and guidance about risk management for opal or gem mines with 4 or fewer workers.